J'Mari Taylor

-J'Mari Taylor is an American college football running back for the Virginia Cavaliers.
-He previously played for the North Carolina Central Eagles.
+J'Mari Taylor (born March 15, 2002) is an American professional football running back for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the North Carolina Central Eagles and Virginia Cavaliers.
+He went undrafted in the 2026 NFL draft.

 Career

 Taylor attended West Mecklenburg High School in Charlotte, North Carolina.

-Taylor joined North Carolina Central University as a walk-on in 2020.
+He joined North Carolina Central University as a walk-on in 2020.
 He played for the Eagles from 2020 to 2024, rushing for 1,882 yards, including 1,146 with 15 touchdowns his final year in 2024.
 After the 2024 season, he entered the transfer portal and transferred to University of Virginia.
 He was the Cavaliers starting running back in 2025.

+Professional career

+On April 26, 2026, Taylor signed with the Jacksonville Jaguars as an undrafted free agent.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad the next day.